sbryan/spark-js-SDK/README.md

 <b>Spark APIs are current in beta: [Request access](https://spark.autodesk.com/developers/).</b>

-For API reference and a general introduction see our [documentation](https://spark.autodesk.com/developers/reference/).

 Note that this client-side implementation of the Spark APIs requires a server-side handling the authentication APIs: Node.js code implementing the server-side is located in the repository's [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder.